ashleyjlr/ashleyjlr/README.md

 # 👋 Hello, I'm Ashley La Rotonda (Ash)!

 Welcome to my GitHub profile!
 I'm an Associate Game Engineer at Storm Flag, where I work on optimizing a web-based game engine for DraftKings Casino.
-My journey so far has involved exploring front-end development, backend data pipelines, game development, and networked AI—all fueled by my passion for programming and problem-solving.
+My journey so far has involved exploring front-end and back-end development, game development, and more, all fueled by my passion for programming and problem-solving.

 ---